 Translated in almost every language, Gabriel García Márquez, author of the renowned book One Hundred Years of Solitude, has sold more than 30 million books worldwide.
-Initiator of “magic realism”, a true icon in his country, the Colombian writer, who died in April 2014, was one of the last giants of Latin American letters.
+Creator of “magic realism”, a true icon in his country, the Colombian writer, who died in April 2014, was one of the greatest heros of Latin American literature.

 Have you ever experienced One Hundred Years of Solitude?
-Yes, we’re talking about Gabriel García Márquez’s novel.
-Anyone who has ever read the Colombian writer’s masterpiece, first published in 1967, has an unforgettable memory of it.
+Anyone who has ever read the Colombian writer’s masterpiece, first published in 1967, has an unforgettable memory of it!

-How could I forget him?
-This great universal fresco, that made him known to the general public, tells with a virtuoso narration the story of a family over six generations condemned to live… one hundred years of solitude, through the prophecy of a gypsy.
-“One hundred years of solitude is the best novel in Spanish written since Don Quixote,” said Pablo Neruda, another giant of South American letters.
+How could I forget it?
+The great universal fresco, that made him known to the general public, narrates the story of a family over six generations condemned to live one hundred years of solitude, through the prophecy of a gypsy.
+“One hundred years of solitude is the best novel in Spanish written since Don Quixote,” once said Pablo Neruda, another South American literary genius.

 A masterpiece of “magic realism”, a literary genre that blends elements of historical and geographical reality with the marvellous and supernatural, this incredible Colombian epic has captivated tens of millions of readers around the world.